jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 to handling asset transfers as Fuel handles every asset in a native way, details will be explained in the implementation section of each method.

-Once we have our contract ready we will write some basic harness to test its functionality.
+Our methods will also have parameters of type `u64`, but the internal calculation and storage variables will be of type `u256` hence some conversions will be required.

+Once we have our contract ready we will write some basic harness to test its functionality in second part of this tutorial.
 We will use the same [framework](https://github.com/jecikpo/Tutorial-Fuel-SRC20/?tab=readme-ov-file#testing-framework-overview) for writing tests as we did in the SRC20 tutorial.

 ## Implementation